eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 			record \cite{WikipediaContributors2018a6}
 		* Primary keys should be an anonymous trigger, or numeric identifier \cite{WikipediaContributors2018a6}
-		* Since these restrictions only apply for the relational data model and the object-relational model
+		* These restrictions only apply for the object-relational model, such as the **active record pattern**
+			\cite{WikipediaContributors2018a6}